Walmart Black Friday 2019: These are the best deals now

 The Xbox One S may not have all the horsepower of an Xbox One X, but given the price difference between the consoles, it might be a worth compromise.
 We love this deal because it lands you Jedi Fallen Order and a new Xbox for almost half the cost of the Xbox One X bundle.

-This bundle includes the new version of the Switch, which offers an improved battery life of 4.5 to 9 hours.
+This bundle includes the new version of the Switch, which offers an improved battery life of up to 9 hours.
 And since the list price for this Switch is $299, you're getting Spyro for free.
+Read more about the Nintendo Switch V2.

+We've been testing this in our lab and the results are promising.
+It's the ultimate tool for powering through a blackout or keeping your devices online while camping, and this is the best price anywhere.

 We've seen this discount come and go.
 Now it's back.
 At $99, we're big fans of the Ninja Coffee Bar, which provides an unequaled list of features and capabilities.
 Read our Ninja Coffee Bar review.

-We haven't reviewed this model UN65NU6900 from Samsung, but the specs are tight, and it's got kudos from users.
-And it's almost a $100 less than the 70-inch Roku TV below, which is a pretty compelling bargain.
+We haven't reviewed this model, the UN65NU6900, but the specs are tight, and it's got kudos from users.
+And it's almost $100 less than the 70-inch Roku TV below, which is a pretty compelling bargain.

 Lookin for the other end of the size spectrum?
 Check out this 70-incher from RCA, the RTRU7027-US.
 We haven't reviewed it, and this brand isn't exactly known for its picture quality.
 But it's a friggin' 70-inch 4K Roku TV for $550.
 Allowances can (and will) be made!